fabianorodrigo/fabianorodrigo/CV.md

 # About

-<samp>I have more than 20 years of technical experience in software development for different business areas using a diversified technology stack, such as .NET, C#, J2EE, Quarkus, Spring Boot, Node.js, Javascript, React, Typescript, Angular etc.</samp>
+<samp>I have more than 20 years of technical experience in software development for different business areas using a diversified technology stack, such as Spring Boot, Angular,  Node.js, J2EE, Solidity and others.</samp>

-<samp>In the last 3 years, I've been working on side projects for blockchain which technology stack includes Hardhat, Waffle, Truffle, Ganache, Ethers.js, Web3.js, Solidity, Openzeppelin, Angular.
-I'm also making use of different solutions of CI/CD, for now Circle CI and Github Actions, includind build, integration tests and static analysis with Slither.</samp>
+<samp>In the last 3 years, I've been working on side projects for EVM blockchains with Solidity and making use of the most popular resources: hardhat, Truffle, Ganache, Ethers.js, Web3.js, OpenZeppelin and Slither.
+Besides the smart contracts and tests, these projects include different CI/CD solutions like Circle CI and Github Actions.</samp>

 # Professional Experience